ISSac25E/IR-RGB-Controller/README.md

-# IR-RGB-Controller - Amir Gorkovchenko (July - August 2023)
+# IR-RGB-Controller - Amir Gorkovchenko (Late 2023)

 There are these project light boxes with paper and creative designs in front.
 When the light shines from the back it creates a very nice effect.